anupamkaul/demosthenes-llm/finetune-classification/README.md

-spam-dataset.py  (this generates a bunch of SMS data and ancillary files) spam-dataloader.py (this creates data loaders specific for the SMS dataset, as a precursor to the classification based training)
+spam-dataset.py  (this generates a bunch of SMS data and ancillary files) spam-dataloader.py (this creates data loaders specific for the SMS dataset, as a precursor to the classification based training) spam-datasetclass.py (this defines the dataset class that I use to instantiate the loaders)